broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 ## Force pending withdrawal algorithm

-User can force his withdrawal in pending state when he sees that vault balance is enough.
+A user can force his pending withdrawal when he sees that the vault balance is enough.

-1. User calls force pending withdraw in `Solana` `Token Proxy` program, transferring payload.
+1. The User calls force pending withdraw in the `Solana` `Token Proxy` program, transferring the payload.
-2. `Token proxy` checks existence of withdraw account, relays confirmations, pending state.
+2. The `Token proxy` verifies the existence of the withdrawal account, relays confirmations and pending status.
-3. `Token proxy` checks vault balance.
+3. The `Token proxy` checks the vault balance.
-4. If balance is enough, `Token proxy` program calls transfer tokens on `SPL token` program.
+4. If the balance is enough, the `Token proxy` program calls transfer tokens on the `SPL token` program.
-5. `SPL token` program decreases `Vault` account tokens and increases users tokens balance.
+5. The `SPL token` program decreases the amount of `Vault` account tokens and increases the user’s token balance.

 ## Cancel pending withdrawal algorithm

-User can cancel his withdrawal in pending state when he wants to decline it.
+A user can cancel his pending withdrawal if he wants to decline it.

-1. User calls cancel pending withdraw in `Solana` `Token Proxy` program, transferring payload.
+1. The User calls cancel pending withdrawal in the `Solana` `Token Proxy` program, transferring the payload.
-2. `Token proxy` checks existence of withdraw account, relays confirmations, pending state.
+2. The `Token proxy` verifies the existence of the withdrawal account, relays confirmations, pending status.
-3. `Token proxy` sets withdrawal state as cancelled.
+3. The `Token proxy` sets the withdrawal status to cancelled.
-4. `Token proxy` creates `Deposit` PDA, containing mirrored data from withdrawal account, as like the user transferred funds in opposite direction.
+4. The `Token proxy` creates `Deposit` PDA, containing mirrored data from the withdrawal account, as if the user were transferring funds in the opposite direction.
-5. Relays are monitoring this transaction and begin transferring procedure from `Solana` to `Everscale` (this is described in corresponding chapter).
+5. Relays monitor this transaction and begin the transferring procedure from `Solana` to `Everscale` (this is described in the corresponding chapter).

 ## Add / change bounty for pending withdrawal algorithm

-User can set bounty for proceeding his pending withdrawal, in order to other users have motivation to fill it and receive bounty in `Everscale`.
+A user can set a bounty for processing his pending withdrawal, thereby providing other users with motivation to fill it and receive a bounty in `Everscale`.

-1. User calls add or change bounty for pending withdraw in `Solana` `Token Proxy` program, transferring payload and bounty size.
+1. The User calls add or change bounty for pending withdrawal in the `Solana` `Token Proxy` program, transferring the payload and the bounty size.
-2. `Token proxy` checks existence of withdraw account, relays confirmations, pending state.
+2. The `Token proxy` verifies the existence of the withdrawal account, relays confirmations, pending status.
-3. `Token proxy` checks that bounty size is lower than amount in withdrawal.
+3. The `Token proxy` checks that the bounty size is lower than the amount of the withdrawal.
-4. `Token proxy` changes bounty size in withdrawal account.
+4. The `Token proxy` changes the bounty size in withdrawal account.

 ## Filling pending withdrawal algorithm

-User from `Solana` side of the bridge can see that for filling withdrawal from `Everscale` side he can receive bounty in `Everscale`.
-So he creates corresponding transfer of tokens from `Solana` to `Everscale`.
+A user from the `Solana` side of the bridge can see that by filling a withdrawal from the `Everscale` side he can receive a bounty in `Everscale`.
+So he creates a corresponding transfer of tokens from `Solana` to `Everscale`.

-1. User calls fill pending withdraw in `Solana` `Token Proxy` program, transferring payload.
+1. The user calls fill pending withdraw in the `Solana` `Token Proxy` program, transferring the payload.
-2. `Token proxy` checks existence of withdraw account, relays confirmations, pending state.
+2. The `Token proxy` verifies the existence of the withdrawal account, relays confirmations, pending status.
-3. `Token proxy` checks that users balance is bigger than amount in withdrawal minus bounty.
+3. The `Token proxy` checks that users balance is bigger than the amount of the withdrawal minus the bounty.
-4. `Token proxy` program calls transfer tokens (withdrawal amount minus bounty) on `SPL token` program.
+4. The `Token proxy` program calls transfer tokens (withdrawal amount minus the bounty) on the `SPL token` program.
-5. `SPL token` program decreases users account tokens and increases withdrawal receiver tokens balance.
+5. The `SPL token` program decreases the user’s account tokens and increases the receiver of the withdrawal’s token balance.
-6. `Token proxy` creates `Deposit` PDA, containing mirrored data from withdrawal account, as like the user transferred all funds in opposite direction.
+6. The `Token proxy` creates a `Deposit` PDA, containing mirrored data from the withdrawal account, as if the user transferred all funds in the opposite direction.
-7. Relays are monitoring this transaction and begin transferring procedure from `Solana` to `Everscale` (this is described in corresponding chapter).
+7. Relays monitor this transaction and begin the transferring procedure from `Solana` to `Everscale` (this is described in the corresponding chapter).

 ## Approve over limit withdrawals algorithm

-All withdrawals that exceeds limits will be stuck in `Waiting for approve` state.
-In that case admin key is used to approve this withdrawal.
+All withdrawals that exceed limits will get stuck in the `Waiting for approve` status.
+When this happens, the admin key is used to approve this withdrawal.

-1. Admin calls approve pending withdraw in `Solana` `Token Proxy` program.
+1. The Admin calls approve pending withdraw in the `Solana` `Token Proxy` program.
-2. `Token proxy` checks existence of withdraw account, relays confirmations, state.
+2. The `Token proxy` verifies the existence of the withdrawal account, relays confirmations, status.
-3. `Token proxy` checks admin key for correctness.
+3. The `Token proxy` checks the admin key for correctness.
-4. `Token proxy` changes state to `Pending` for withdrawal.
+4. The `Token proxy` changes the status to `Pending` for withdrawal.
-5. `Token proxy` checks vault balance.
+5. The `Token proxy` checks the vault balance.
-6. If balance is enough, `Token proxy` program calls transfer tokens on `SPL token` program.
+6. If the balance is enough, the `Token proxy` program calls transfer tokens on the `SPL token` program.
-7. `SPL token` program decreases `Vault` account tokens and increases users tokens balance.
+7. The `SPL token` program decreases the amount of the `Vault` account tokens and increases the user’s token balance.
-15. `Token proxy` sets state to `Processed`.
+8. The `Token proxy` sets the status to `Processed`.